wavesplatform/ledger-app-waves/README.md

 # Debugging 🙇

-To simplify the development and debugging process, it is recommended to follow [the Ledger debugging instructions](https://ledger.readthedocs.io/en/latest/userspace/debugging.html).
+To simplify the development and debugging process, it is recommended to follow [the Ledger debugging instructions](https://ledger.readthedocs.io/en/latest/userspace/debugging.html) and try to find a solution of your problem [here](https://ledger.readthedocs.io/en/latest/userspace/troubleshooting.html).
 All this has been tested only with the Ledger Nano S.

 1. Install a debug firmware (according to the instructions above)
 2. Install a custom CA for PIN bypass (according to the instructions above)